inmanta/inmanta-core/docs/resource_sets.rst

     :language: inmanta
     :caption: main.cf

-As a result, network 0 would be changed to only have one router (the other resources are removed), but the other networks would continue to function as they had before (because their resource set was not present in the partial export).
+As a result, network 0 would be changed to only have one host (the other resources are removed), but the other networks would continue to function as they had before (because their resource set was not present in the partial export).
 The comparable complete model would seem as follows: